 - Calendar Management: Want to know how much time you really have available for that new project?
 Try blocking off time in your calendar for all your existing projects.
 Fill in all your client calls, your business administrative tasks, time for meals and breaks, outside appointments, and everything else you’re committed to.
 What’s left might just shock you.
 Maybe something like a task management app is one option that you could also look into when it comes to managing tasks a lot better than before.Make it a habit to block time in your calendar for every commitment, and you’ll never again over-promise or over-commit.

 - Learn to Let Go: Here’s a news flash.
 You do not have to do everything in your business.
 You can (and should) hand off those low-level tasks to someone else.
-Hire a VA to create your documents and manage your calendar, you might also want to look into document management software from the likes of FilecenterDMS.com or other software solution providers.
+Hire a VA to create your documents and manage your calendar, you might also want to look into document management software.
 Let your tech support person manage your blog and email.
 Turn over your bookkeeping to an accountant.
 The time you free up will allow you to work on what’s truly important—and that only you can do.

 - Work Hard, But Play Harder: You are not a machine.
 You cannot work all day every day and hope to be at your best all the time.
 You need time for those creative juices to replenish.Take a day off.
 Get some rest, or relax on a long, slow hike.
 Take a friend out to lunch.
 Go shopping with your kids.
 See a movie or a play.
 Do something—anything—other than work.